 Birdhouse Experiment: The Insectivorous Western Bluebird in two California Vineyards

-This is the first time I have seen a study that demonstrated the benefit of having multiple birdhouses in your orchard, or vineyard, in this case, and it determined that the insectivorous western bluebird (Sialia mexicana), which largely inhabited the houses, consumed an average of 3.5 times as many armyworms near those that were occupied and 2.4 times within the entire testing area compared to that of the control.
+This is the first time I have seen a study that demonstrated the benefit of having multiple birdhouses in your garden, and it determined that the insectivorous western bluebird (Sialia mexicana), which largely inhabited these houses, consumed an average of 3.5 times as many armyworms near those that were occupied and 2.4 times within the entire testing area compared to that of the control.
 While I don’t particularly care for the method they used, since it does not reflect real world activity as much as I would like, I understand why they took this route, and it does give us an idea of what to expect.

-Overall, this is something I have wondered about for awhile now, and I would like to find more studies like it, since one of the things I have noticed was that birds would protect gooseberry bushes from being defoliated to any noticeable degree by the larva of the gooseberry sawfly, and likely other species, when they were located near a wooded area, but the bushes that were over one hundred feet away from that point weren’t nearly as lucky.
-Unfortunately, they don’t seem to make a dent in the population of certain high-value pests in bird friendly environments, such as the plum curculio, but in this particular case, that might be because they are primarily active at night.
+Overall, this is something I have wondered about for awhile now, and I would like to find more studies like it, since one of the things I have noticed was that, when they were located near a wooded area, birds would protect gooseberry bushes from being defoliated to any noticeable degree by the larva of the gooseberry sawfly and other species, but the bushes that were over one hundred feet away from that point weren’t nearly as lucky.
+Unfortunately, birds do not seem to make a dent in the population of certain high-value pests, such as the plum curculio, even in environments that are quite friendly to them, but in this particular case, that might be because the plum curculio is primarily active at night.